 The platform consists of more than 50 Eclipse implementation projects.
-Although the follow a naming scheme starting with the platform component name, it may be difficult at the beginning to understand the mapping between projects, components and layers. illustrates the mapping and the structure.
+Although the follow a naming scheme starting with the platform component name, it may be difficult at the beginning to understand the mapping between projects, components and layers.
+Figure 67 illustrates the mapping and the structure.